Deploying to Heroku

 Pushing to production

-Note: This assumes you have run the generator on the machine you are executing this command from.
-If you have not, you will need to first run
+_Note: This assumes you have run the generator on the machine you are executing this command from.
+If you have not, you will need to follow the instructions for installing the Heroku Java CLI.

 To push to production, type: